 Spirit,

-is a self portrait.
+was created as a self portrait.

 and beautiful.